melinseyfettin/NFT-Generator-for-Art/README.md

 ### Allowing Different Raritie for Certain Rarity/Layer Combinations
 It is possible to provide a percentage at which e.g. a rare item would contain a rare vs. common part in a given layer.
 This can be done via the `addRarityPercentForLayer` that can be found in the `config.js` as well.
 This allows for more fine grained control over how much randomness there should be during the generation process, and allows a combination of common and rare parts.

+### Metadata Information
+The program will output all the images in the build/images directory along with the metadata files in the build/json directory.
+Each collection will have a _metadata.json file that consists of all the metadata in the collection inside the build/json directory.
+The build/json folder also will contain all the single json files that represent each image file.